-There are audio controls for controlling the client computer's speaker output.
-These controls are only available in MPEG-4 video format and when audio is enabled, see Audio Settings, on page 19.
+These control the client computer's speaker output.
+The controls are only available in MPEG-4 video format and when audio is enabled, see Audio Settings, on page 19.

 Click the Mute/Sound button to switch the sound off and on.